Rockbox: History

 Rockbox is continuously developed, with new Git builds being released after every source change, and stable releases every 4 months for targets deemed sufficiently mature.
 Additionally builds are often available to developers of unsupported targets, which, while somewhat functional, are typically not ready for general users due to incomplete features or poor stability.
+As of 2025, the latest stable build is 4.0.

-As of 2021, there have been no new ports released.
+As of 2024, there have been no new ports released.

 Future

 Rockbox is targeted primarily at digital audio players, rather than the much more powerful general-purpose devices (such as smartphones and tablet computers) that have been increasing in popularity since 2010.
-Some authorities expect the former class of devices to become obsolete in the next few years.

 Daniel Stenberg, a founder of the Rockbox project, envisions the project evolving away from a standalone Rockbox operating system to Rockbox as a media player application that runs under mobile operating systems, such as Android, iOS, Sailfish OS or Tizen:

 A project to port Rockbox to run as an application under a full-fledged operating system was accepted for Google's 2010 Summer of Code and completed.
 Currently, Rockbox runs on Android based players, but integration into Android and conversion to work with touch based devices is ongoing.
 Subsequently, an anonymous Chinese developer unofficially ported Rockbox to Palm's WebOS.